deanochips/HLS-XMLTV---TVHeadEnd---Auto-Build/README.md

 **Warning Experimental**
 i build this to do some experiments in *on-the-fly* transcoding,
-i got tired of having to keep reconfigure it, so i built this to set everything up instantly and for HLS XMLTV to be able to *PUSH* xmltv files to it instantly
+i got tired of having to keep reconfigure it, so i built this to set everything up instantly and also configures HLS XMLTV to be able to *PUSH* xmltv files to it instantly

 ## Requirements